ale3andro/irplus_software_remote_control_profiles/README.md

 # Profiles for software remote controls for the irPlus Android application

-Remote controls unfortunately are destroyed, damaged, lost.
+Remote controls are unfortunately misplaced, permanently destroyed, damaged or lost.

 There are many profiles for software remotes for the most popular tv sets.